|

 Benjamin Franklin?
 No idea why he would be, but he was an influential inventor during that time.

-Protect me from my friends, I'll take care of my enemies.
+Protect me from my friends, I'll deal with my enemies.

 |